facebookresearch/param/train/compute/python/README.md

 * A library interface allowing external tools to run and collect data results from the microbenchmarks.
 * Support replay of workload through PyTorch execution graph.

-For design and implementation details, please look at the [development documentation](development.md).
+For design and implementation details or make a contribution to the project, please look at the [development documentation](development.md).

 ## Installation
 We use `setuptools` to install/uninstall the `parambench-train-compute` package: